-As Executive Director of AgriSafe for over sixteen years, Natalie Roy utilizes her public health training to improve the quality of health care offered to farm families.
+As Executive Director of AgriSafe for over twenty years, Natalie Roy utilizes her public health training to improve the quality of health care offered to farm families.
 Natalie holds a Masters in Public Health from Tulane University.
 She is pleased to work in the area of agricultural health as it relates to her experience growing up on a farm in Canterbury New Hampshire.

 Marjorie McCullagh, PhD, RN, PHNA-BC, COHN-S, FAAOHN, FAAN

 Professor and Occupational Health Nursing Program Director, University of Michigan School of Nursing